balena-io-experimental/plate-recognizer/README.md

 [Plate Recognizer](https://platerecognizer.com/) is a suite of software products that provide accurate and fast Automatic License Plate Recognition (ALPR)

 This project deploys the Plate Recognizer [Stream](https://platerecognizer.com/stream/) product which processes live camera or video feeds and extracts any detected license plates.
-We will use webhooks to send that data to [Park Pow](https://parkpow.com/), Plate Recognizer's sister product for managing and enforcing parking.
-In addition, we'll show how those webhooks can also be used on-device to send a text or close a relay when one or more specific plates are detected.

-We will be using the balena platform on a Raspberry Pi 4 for ease of deployment, and to make updating and managing our ALPR devices simple.
+This repo uses a Raspberry Pi 4 on the balena platform for ease of deployment, and to make updating and managing a fleet of  ALPR devices from any location simple.
 (A fleet can be one or more devices!)

+For more details, see the accompanying blog post (TBA).

+## Project features
-We'll show how balenaCloud can be used to set Plate Recognizer settings no matter where the device is located, and remove the need to ssh into devices or edit config files.
+- Use the balenaCloud dashboard to set some basic Plate Recognizer Stream configurations - no need to ssh or edit config files!

-For more details, see the accompanying blog post (TBA) otherwise use the information below to set up your device.
+- Add webhook targets via the dashboard - we show an example using [Park Pow](https://parkpow.com/)
+- An example container is included to show how to consume the Plate Rec API
+- The example container sends a text and closes a GPIO output when a license plate on a custom list is detected

 **This repo is not yet complete.**